Fort Ross

 Getting Involved

 Interested in getting your feet wet and learning more about your coastline?
-FRC takes part in three different coastal stewardship surveys at Fort Ross and we welcome you to join us.
+FRC takes part in three different coastal stewardship surveys at Fort Ross and you are welcome to join us!
 Taking part in a survey is a great way to increase your understanding of the natural world and helps you to more accurately identify the animals that live on our shores.
 It’s also great fun!
-If you would like to join us for any of these surveys, please see the date and time listing at the top of our Events page.
+Meet like-minded individuals who share a passion for marine mammals.
+If you would like to join us for any of these surveys, please email mep@fortross.org

 Harbor Seal Surveys